Peggy Sue has the chance to do it all again…

 Turner is wonderfully empathetic to her character’s plight.
 She has fun with the comic moments and we can feel empathy with her in those more dramatic scenes.
 In this role, Turner is dazzling and it’s one where she shows her range as an actress.
 She makes us believe her character’s predicament easily switching between those comic moments and dramatic ones.

 Cage, however, was more irritating than his co-star Jim Carrey.
-This as Cage adopted a crazy, unneeded (and wanted) voice as his younger self.
+Cage adopted a crazy, unneeded (and wanted) voice as his younger self.
 This voice reportedly also irritated his co-stars.
 However, he was quite the screen stealer in Charlie’s musical numbers, with the younger Charlie hoping to be a successful singer.
 Cage’s competition for the role came from Steve Guttenberg and Martin Short, both of whom also seem more surprising choices.

 There’s a few soon to be famous and Golden Hollywood actors to look out for in the cast.
 Sofia Coppola gave a great underrated and credible performance as Peggy Sue’s younger sister, Nancy.
 Jim Carrey showed his character in a zany light in both the 1960 and 1986 settings, and this paved the way for many of his crazier characters.
 Golden Hollywood names appeared as Peggy Sue’s grandparents with Maureen O’Sullivan and Leon Ames, providing some Old Hollywood glamour to the cast.